 Zeeman effect is a phenomenon of splitting a spectral line into a number of component lines with the help of a strong magnetic field.
 It was first observed by the Dutch physicist Pieter Zeeman in 1896.
 He observed that whenever a light source is placed in a magnetic field, then each of the lines of its emission spectrum gets split into different component lines.
-In the year 1902, Hendrik Antoon Lorentz and Pieter Zeeman received a Nobel prize for their discovery.
-In other words, the Zeeman effect is a method of visualising the spectrum of an atom in presence of an external magnetic field.
+In 1902, Hendrik Antoon Lorentz and Pieter Zeeman received a Nobel prize for their discovery.
+In a nutshell, the Zeeman effect is a method of visualising the spectrum of an atom in the presence of an external magnetic field.
 The spectral lines of an atom get split into two or more component lines when the atom is placed under the influence of an external magnetic field.

 A light source is actually the release of energy when an excited electron returns from a higher energy state known as the excited state to a lower energy state called the ground state due to its instability in the excited state.
 If the light source is placed in a strong magnetic field, then the spectrum lines get split into three component lines, while if the light source is placed in a weak magnetic field, then the spectrum gets split into more than three component lines.
-Originally, in absence of the magnetic field, the atomic energies depend on the principal quantum number n and the emission occur at a single wavelength.
+Originally, in absence of the magnetic field, the atomic energies depend on the principal quantum number n, and the emission occurs at a single wavelength.
 The splitting observed due to the Zeeman effect represents the interaction between the applied magnetic field and the magnetic dipole moment associated with the orbital angular momentum.

 The frequencies for the split component lines can be predicted by using the following formula,